terrymcquerry/myLinuxDiary/README.md

 Directories
 ==========

-`pwd`\
+`pwd` print working directory\
 `cd` changes to home directory\
 `cd ..` changes to parent directory\
 `cd -` changes to previous working directory\
 `ls -ltrh` l for long, t to sort the result by the ﬁle’s modiﬁcation time, r to reverse the order of the sort, and h to make it human readable\
+`ls -l $(which cp)` get list of a program without knowing it's full pathname\
-`mkdir` directory... (as many as you want)(we can use brace expansions too like this: mkdir {2007..2009}-{01..12})\
+`mkdir` directory... (as many as you want)(we can use brace expansions too like this: `mkdir {2007..2009}-{01..12}`)\
-`rm -rf or -ir`\ (tip: check what you want to remove, with ls first) `cp -u *.html destination`\copy only html ﬁles that do not exist in the destination directory or are newerthan the versions in the destination directory
+`rm -rf or -ir`\ (tip: check what you want to remove, with ls first) `cp -u *.html destination` copy only html ﬁles that do not exist in the destination directory or are newerthan the versions in the destination directory\
--i iption for copying asks before overwriting repetetive file names `cp file1 file2 dir1` Copies file1 and file2 into directory dir1.
-The directory dir1 must already exist `cp dir1/* dir2` copies every file in dir1 to dir2
+-i iption for copying asks before overwriting repetetive file names\
+`cp file1 file2 dir1` Copies file1 and file2 into directory dir1.
+The directory dir1 must already exist\
+`cp dir1/* dir2` copies every file in dir1 to dir2\
 `mv -i file1 file2` Move file1 to file2.
 If file2 exists, it is overwritten with the contents of file1.
 If file2 does not exist, it is created.
-In either case, file1 ceases to exist and prompts you before overwriting if file2 already exists
+In either case, file1 ceases to exist and prompts you before overwriting if file2 already exists\
-`mv file... dir` move one or more files to a directory `touch`\
+`mv file... dir` move one or more files to a directory\
+`touch`\
-`ln file link` create hard link
+`ln file link` create hard link\
-`ln -s item link` creat soft link (item is either a file or a directory)
+`ln -s item link` creat soft link (item is either a file or a directory)\

 Act on terminal
 ==========